A Few of My Favorite Tools

 and Fishing for Hackers.
 Both are

-fascinating reads and make it clear what can be done with sysdig
+fascinating reads and make it clear what can be done with sysdig.

 daemonproxy

-Finally I’d like to briefly mention daemonproxy
+Finally I’d like to briefly mention daemonproxy.
+I have three computers I do

 about the same stuff on: web browsing, coding, reading email, etc. Two are work